reqnroll/Sample-ReqOverflow/README.md

-# Spec Overflow - Sample application for the SpecFlow Masterclass
+# ReqOverflow - Sample application for Reqnroll

 A simple Q&A site where people can ask questions and post answers.